Ground Ivy (Creeping Charlie) Control

 Ground Ivy

-Before you can carry out a treatment program, you need to first make sure you are dealing with ground ivy and not some other weed.
-Misidentification can lead to using the wrong treatment methods, which can be a waste of your time and money.
+Before you can carry out a treatment program, you need first to make sure you are dealing with ground ivy and not some other weed.
+Misidentification can lead to using the wrong treatment methods, which can waste your time and money.
 Knowing what ground ivy looks like is crucial, so we shared some noteworthy traits below:

 • Ground Ivy can sprout out small purple flowers on the plant.

-• When ground ivy grows vertically, the stem can be seen as square.
-The square stem is a common trait seen in the mint family of plants.
+• When ground ivy grows vertically, its stem is square.
+This is a common trait in the mint family of plants.

 • If crushed, ground ivy will release a fragrant scent.

-• Ground Ivy is basically a vine that grows low to the ground and will create a matted carpet on a lawn under the right conditions.
+• Ground Ivy is a vine that grows low to the ground and, under the right conditions, creates a matted carpet on a lawn.

-• The vines have nodes at each of the places where leaves grow and these nodes will form roots if they come in contact with the soil.
-This makes ground ivy especially hard to control via hand-pulling as every rooted node will form a new plant into the soil.
+• The vines have nodes at each place where leaves grow, and these nodes will form roots if they contact the soil.
+This makes ground ivy especially hard to control via hand-pulling, as every rooted node will form a new plant in the soil.

-Use the description above and the images to help you to properly identify ground ivy.
-If you're having trouble, contact us and send us a photo of your weed and we will identify it for you and suggest treatment options.
+Use the description above and the images to help you properly identify ground ivy.
+If you're having trouble, contact us and send us a photo of your weed.
+We will identify it for you and suggest treatment options.

 Inspection